opendocsg/slw-judgments-backfill/2018_SGHC_1/report.md

  [emphasis added]

 80     The same focus on control is apparent in the English decision of _Warner v Metropolitan Police Commissioner_ [1969] 2 AC 256 (“ _Warner_ ”), a decision of the House of Lords.
-Although _Warner_ was concerned with the meaning of “possession” in the context of s 1 of the Drugs (Prevention of Misuse) Act 1964 (c 64) (UK), which has a different statutory regime, it has been locally endorsed by the Court of Appeal for its observations on the general concept of possession (see the Court of Appeal decisions in _Tan Kiam Peng_ at [53] and _Pham Duyen Quyen v Public Prosecutor_ [2017] SGCA 39 at [31], noting the effect of its earlier decision in _Tan Ah Tee and another v Public Prosecutor_ [1979– 1980] SLR(R) 311).
+Although _Warner_ was concerned with the meaning of “possession” in the context of s 1 of the Drugs (Prevention of Misuse) Act 1964 (c 64) (UK), which has a different statutory regime, it has been locally endorsed by the Court of Appeal for its observations on the general concept of possession (see the Court of Appeal decisions in _Tan Kiam Peng_ at [53] and _Pham Duyen Quyen v Public Prosecutor_ <span class="citation">[2017] SGCA 39</span> at [31], noting the effect of its earlier decision in _Tan Ah Tee and another v Public Prosecutor_ [1979– 1980] SLR(R) 311).

 81     In particular, Lord Wilberforce in _Warner_ stated at 309F: